JinHao-L/Advent-of-Code/AOC-2020/README.md

 ## Advent of Code 2020
-This repository contains my solutions to [Advent of Code 2020](https://adventofcode.com/2020)
+This section contains my solutions to [Advent of Code 2020](https://adventofcode.com/2020)

 | Puzzle | Solution | Lang |
 |--|--|--|